 The bride and groom bow their parents, thank the parents for raising them well.
 The bride and groom bow each other.

 Speeches and formal tea occur.
 Parents give the couple advice about marriage.

-Candle ceremony follows to confirm the couple and two family are in relationships.
+Candle ceremony follows to confirm the couple and two families are in relationships.